 Assessment is made against national threshold standards.

 In England, teachers do not need to provide evidence to show that they have met the teacher and threshold standards.
 Teachers need to notify their headteacher that they wish to be assessed against the standards and the outcome of performance management reviews will be used to make this assessment.
 Teachers should ensure that their performance management objectives are suitable to allow this assessment to take place, and head teachers should meet with all eligible teachers to ensure that this is the case.
-The DfE guidance and model application form can be downloaded from the Department for Education website (2012 information will be available soon).
-The Round 11 guidance and application form remains valid for future rounds.

 In Wales, there has been no change to the application process for crossing the threshold.
 Teachers should complete an application form and provide evidence as required.